Nixteridakis/Random-Quote-Machine/README.md

 Info
 ======
-A program that generates random quotes using a free quote library API and CSS Animation.
+A program that generates random quotes using a free quote library API.